almibe/weasel-template/README.md

 - Use JSON for datamodel (via GSON)
 - Target HTML output
 - Play well with OSGi
-- Support a minimal number of features
+- Support a minimal number of features (conditionals, list iteration, and includes)

 ## Commands
 - `<$name>` - inject the value of name that was passed to the template